Tips: Updating your theme - Migrating your homepage sections and theme settings to a new version of Pipeline

 Copy all the code from the right code section:

-We will next paste all that code code to the same file in the new theme:
+We will now paste all that code code to the same file in the new updated version of Pipeline.

 Next, in the Code Editor - Type in data in the top filter bar and search for data:

 (similar to the earlier step but now on the new theme)